 We must start where we are and allow ourselves to care.

-We must care about and have an engaged interest in creating a more just, sustainable world that works for all.
+We must care about one another -- care about our well-being -- and have an engaged interest in creating a more just, sustainable world that works for all.

 FIRST AND FOREMOST, WE MUST CARE.